markthebault/k8s-dex-azuread/Readme.md

-# Kubernetes DEX authenticator with azuread connection with Kubernetes
+# Kubernetes DEX authenticator with azuread connection

 ## pre-requisites:
 To run this use-case you need: